Yasir-6/Dockerise-Python-HelloWorld/README.md

 networks:
   webnet:
  ------------------------------------------------------------------------
-This docker-compose.yml file tells Docker to do the following:
+-This docker-compose.yml file tells Docker to do the following:

-Pull the image we uploaded in step 2 from the registry.
+-Pull the image we uploaded in step 2 from the registry.

-Run 5 instances of that image as a service called web, limiting each one to use, at most, 10% of the CPU (across all cores), and 50MB of RAM.
+-Run 5 instances of that image as a service called web, limiting each one to use, at most, 10% of the CPU (across all cores), and 50MB of RAM.

-Immediately restart containers if one fails.
+-Immediately restart containers if one fails.

-Map port 80 on the host to web’s port 80.
+-Map port 80 on the host to web’s port 80.

-Instruct web’s containers to share port 80 via a load-balanced network called webnet.
+-Instruct web’s containers to share port 80 via a load-balanced network called webnet.
 (Internally, the containers themselves publish to web’s port 80 at an ephemeral port.)

-Define the webnet network with the default settings (which is a load-balanced overlay network).
+-Define the webnet network with the default settings (which is a load-balanced overlay network).

-Run your service (service = container in prod )
+-Run your service (service = container in prod )
 ```
 docker swarm init

 docker stack deploy -c docker-compose.yml getstartedlab
 ```
-Note :We get into the meaning of that command in part 4.
-If you don’t run docker swarm init you get an error that “this node is not a swarm manager.” hadchi because we are in the cloud otherwise we can run without swarm if we use our local image in the docker-compose.yml file
+-Note :We get into the meaning of that command in part 4.
+If you don’t run docker swarm init you get an error that “this node is not a swarm manager.”

+-hadchi because we are in the cloud otherwise we can run without swarm if we use our local image in the docker-compose.yml file

 # The End
 ```